gopaldhanokar22/gopaldhanokar22/README.md

 ## 📌About Me

-I am Gopal Dhanokar, an Embedded Software Engineer with strong programming skills in C, C++, Python, and Linux programming.
+I am Gopal Dhanokar, an Embedded Software Engineer with strong programming skills in C, C++ and Linux programming.
 I have hands-on experience in system programming, kernel programming, device drivers, and socket programming on Linux.

-I work with ARM (LPC2148/LPC2129), STM32F4 boards, and RTOS, and I am familiar with Buildroot, Yocto, and Embedded AI.
+I work with ARM (LPC2148/LPC2129) and RTOS, and I am familiar with Buildroot and Yocto project

-I have good knowledge of communication protocols (UART, I2C, SPI, CAN, USB, Ethernet, Bluetooth, Wi-Fi, Zigbee, LIN) and networking protocols (TCP/IP, UDP).
-I also understand automotive technologies, AUTOSAR, display technology, and basic electronics concepts.
+I have good knowledge of communication protocols (UART, I2C, SPI, CAN, USB) and networking protocols (TCP/IP, UDP).
+I also understand display technology, and basic electronics concepts.

 I am passionate about building efficient embedded solutions and always eager to learn new technologies.